 Caledonian Research Foundation (CRF) Scholarships

 The Trust administers the CRF Scholarships on behalf of the Royal Society of Edinburgh.
-The The studentships are awarded and held under identical conditions as the Carnegie Ph.D.
-Scholarships and are under the charge and control of the Trustees of the RSE Scotland Foundation, who retain the power to alter the rules and to change the purpose and destination of The grants.
+The Scholarships are awarded and held under identical conditions as the Carnegie Ph.D.
+Scholarships and are under the charge and control of the Trustees of the RSE Scotland Foundation, who retain the power to alter the rules and to change the purpose and destination of the Scholarships.
 One Scholarship is usually awarded for study in the Life Sciences and another in Arts and Humanities.

 - In addition, the Trust will cover tuition fees at the Research Councils UK (RCUK) Indicative Fee Level for the relevant academic year (universities are expected to waive any outstanding balance).